Tourism and Heritage

 Graduate Schemes and Internships

-- TUI Group– 18 month graduate leadership programme and a Student Placement Scheme.
+- TUI Group– International Graduate leadership programme and a Student Placement Scheme.
 Also has IT and Finance streams

 - Thomas Cook - offer a Future Leaders Graduate programme